Montessori Practical Life & Culture, A Week with the Grandchildren

 The whole family easily shared art during this trip.
 It is my mother’s 93rd birthday next week and each family member spent time and energy to create a personalized birthday card for her that was then placed in a beautifully decorated envelope and mailed.

-And we all enjoyed the paintings and prints being prepared for my own show next week.
+And we all enjoyed the paintings and prints being prepared for my own gallery show next week.

 Journals are also a part of our grandchildren’s visit tradition.
 Just as in my own 6-12 classrooms as a Montessori teacher I would NEVER REQUIRE daily writing in a journal.
 But when something special happens I suggest, “Is that something you would like to draw or write, to record and keep until you are an adult to share with children someday?”